Belief overview

 Neutral

-How the tradition understands it: Ordinances are not treated merely as memorial symbols, but as real acts with spiritual meaning and covenantal effect when performed with appropriate authority.
-Faithfulness to these covenants structures religious life.
+How the tradition understands it: Ordinances are not treated only as memorial symbols, but as real acts with spiritual meaning and covenantal effect when performed with appropriate authority.
+Fidelity to these covenants structures religious life.

-Textual or traditional basis: John 3, 2 Nephi, Mosiah, Doctrine and Covenants, and institutional language about covenants are constant references.
+Textual basis and context: John 3, 2 Nephi, Mosiah, the Doctrine and Covenants, and institutional language about covenants are constant references.

-Common objections: There are criticisms that emphasis on ordinances and ritual worthiness may obscure the gratuity of salvation.
+Common objections: There are criticisms that the emphasis on ordinances and ritual worthiness may obscure the freeness of salvation.

-Internal variations: The main church maintains a standardized structure, but the pastoral weight of each ordinance may vary in members' lived experience.
+Internal variations: The main church maintains a standardized structure, but the pastoral weight of each ordinance may vary in the experience of members.

 Supportive